grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ---
-title: Examples with demo app
+title: Ready to go Examples
 ---

-# Examples with demo app
+# Examples

-If you don't have an application to instrument at the moment, then refer to the [examples](https://github.com/grafana/tempo/tree/main/example) which show various deployment and [configuration]({{< relref "../configuration" >}}) options.
+These examples show various deployment and [configuration]({{< relref "../configuration" >}}) options.
+They include trace generators so an existing application is not necessary to get started experimenting with Tempo.
+If you are interested in instrumentation please check out these [examples]({{< relref "../guides/instrumentation" >}}).

 The linked folders contain example deployments of Tempo.
 They are a good resource for getting some basic configurations together.